 I made the mistake of picking this up on a weekday night, and I definitely stayed up just a little too late finishing it.
-Whit a gripping storyline, strong characterization, and a unique setting, Ahdieh’s new series does not disappoint.
+With a gripping storyline, strong characterization, and a unique setting, Ahdieh’s new series does not disappoint.

 Set in feudal Japan, FitM follows the story of Mariko, the daughter of a daimyō lord and bride-to-be of the Prince.
-Along her way to the capital, her litter is attacked by who she suspects to be the Black Clan, a group of bandits who is rumored to support the old emperor’s claim to the throne.
+Along her way to the capital, her litter is attacked by what she suspects to be the Black Clan, a group of bandits who is rumored to support the old emperor’s claim to the throne.
 After evading capture, Mariko decides to infiltrate the Clan to reveal their motives in attacking her.
 Disguised as a boy, she befriends the Clan’s leader, Ranmaru, and their strange second in command, Ōkami.
-But Mariko’s ruse is faltering, as the lines between her enemies and her friends isn’t as clear-cut as she thought them to be.
+But Mariko’s ruse is faltering, as the lines between her enemies and her friends aren’t as clear-cut as she thought them to be.
 Meanwhile, her twin brother Kenshin, the famed Dragon of Kai, will stop at nothing to bring his sister back home.
 And strange stirrings hover around the emperor’s consort, who may have a hand in more events than we know.Read More »

 I did not expect to like this book as much as I did.
 I’m not a big fan of time travel (I find the rules confusing and the setting too fluid), so I picked this up with little expectation apart from a light and entertaining read.
 And it was just that, but I also really liked it.